iannakim/iannakim/README.md

 <a href="https://annakim.dev" target="_new"><img src='image (4).png'> </img></a>
 <centered><a href="https://annakim.dev">Website</a> • <a href="https://www.linkedin.com/in/devannakim/"> LinkedIn </a> • <a href="https://annacodes.medium.com/">Blog</a></centered>

-I'm a teacher turned software engineer with a passion for lifting others through tech and learning new languagea in general.
+I'm a teacher turned software engineer with a passion for lifting others through tech and learning new languages.
 I love a good design and an intuitive user experience but also managing data cleanliness and writing efficient code.
-Currently working with Python, Django (MySQL), React JS and TypeScript (learning!).
+Currently deepning my knowledge in Python, and Django while honing my React skills.

 When I'm not coding, you'll find me attemping a new recipe in the kitchen 👩🏻‍🍳, jamming with my band 🎹🎤 or snuggling with my <a href="https://www.instagram.com/coopersadventuresnyc/">rescue pup</a>. 🐶